Supplemental lesson - Detail Rows

 This expression specifies names, columns, and measure results from the FactInternetSales table and related tables are returned when a user double-clicks an aggregated result in a PivotTable or report.

 Back in Excel, delete the sheet created in Step 3, then double-click an aggregated value.
-This time, with a Detail Rows Expression property defined for the measure, a new sheet opens containing a lot more useful data.
+This time, with a Detail Rows Expression property defined for the measure, a new sheet opens containing more useful data.

 Redeploy your model.